ramandv/obsidian-snippets-manager/README.md

    - `Enter`: Copy the selected snippet to the clipboard.
    - `CMD/CTRL + Enter`: Copy the selected snippet to the clipboard and paste it at the cursor position in the active note.

-## Configuration

-- **Snippet File Path:**
-  - Configure the path to the markdown file where your snippets are stored.
-  - You can do this in the `Settings` > `Snippets Manager` section of Obsidian.

 ## Development